William Schafer

-William Ronald Schafer FRS (born August 29, 1964) is a neuroscientist and geneticist who has made important contributions to understanding the molecular and neural basis of behaviour.
+William Ronald Schafer FRS (born August 29, 1964) is an American-British neuroscientist and geneticist who has made important contributions to understanding the molecular and neural basis of behaviour.
 His work, principally in the nematode C. elegans, has used an interdisciplinary approach to investigate how small groups of neurons generate behavior, and he has pioneered methodological approaches, including optogenetic neuroimaging and automated behavioural phenotyping, that have been widely influential in the broader neuroscience field.
 He has made significant discoveries on the functional properties of ionotropic receptors in sensory transduction and on the roles of gap junctions and extrasynaptic modulation in neuronal microcircuits.
 More recently, he has applied theoretical ideas from network science and control theory to investigate the structure and function of simple neuronal connectomes, with the goal of understanding conserved computational principles in larger brains.
-He is an EMBO member, Welcome Investigator and Fellow of the Academy of Medical Sciences.
+He is an EMBO member, Fellow of the Academy of Medical Sciences, and Fellow of the Royal Society.

 Career

 Schafer trained as a geneticist and biochemist at the University of California, Berkeley, under the supervision of Jasper Rine.
 During his PhD research, he discovered that CAAX-box proteins in yeast, including Ras, are prenylated, and showed that this modification is essential for membrane targeting and biological activity.

 As a postdoc in the lab of Cynthia Kenyon, he discovered that dopamine inhibits locomotion in C. elegans and identified the first neuronal calcium channel mutant in a screen for worms with abnormal dopamine sensitivity.
 In 1995 he became an assistant professor at the University of California, San Diego.
+In 2001, he was awarded the Presidential Early Career Award for Scientists and Engineers following nomination through the National Institutes of Health.